Roshanakk/Roshanakk/README.md

 <h2>Hi stranger 👀</h2>

-My name is Roxane, I'm a software engineer student.
+My name is Roxane, I'm a software engineer student and graduated with a Master's degree in management at ESSEC Business School.

 Just finished **ft_transcendence**, the last project of 42's common core, and currently looking for professional opportunities !
 <br>